 There’s no British Embassy in Libreville.
 Libreville is covered by the British High Commission in Yaoundé, Cameroon, however there is an Honorary Consul in Libreville: email@example.com.
 See Consular assistance.

-Political stability in Gabon remains uncertain following the result of the August 2016 presidential election, with violent clashes occurring between demonstrators and security forces at that time.
+Political stability in Gabon remains uncertain following the result of the 2016 presidential election, with violent clashes occurring between demonstrators and security forces at that time.
 Further protests may quickly turn violent without warning.
 You should avoid all demonstrations and rallies and remain vigilant during periods of unrest.
+See Political situation.